Key Three

 Vairagya

 Vairagya is dispassion.
 It does not mean indifference.
-It means not leaning on changing things as though they can give permanent completion.
+It means not leaning on changing things as though they can give lasting completeness.

 This brings maturity.
 You still care, love, work, and enjoy life, but you are less dependent on it to hold your inner balance.